Perspective | How to turn on — and off! — a Zoom cat filter

 Turn it on: Snap Camera is the free desktop app made by the same company behind Snapchat.
 It combines professional and community-made face filters into an app you install on your computer and need to run separately from Zoom.

-Download Snap Camera for Windows and Macs here — note you have to click that you agree to the company’s terms and enter an email before the download button will work.
+Download Snap Camera for Windows and Macs here — note that you have to click that you agree to the company’s terms and enter an email before the download button will work.
 The download page also lists some of the tech specs your computer will need to meet for the app to run.

 Once you’ve got it installed, Snap Camera acts like its own separate webcam for your computer whenever you’ve got the app running.
 To select it, go to settings, then tap video, and under “Camera,” press the downward facing caret and you should see Snap Camera listed as an option.
 Or if you’re already in a Zoom call, you can switch to Snap Camera by hovering your mouse around the “Stop Video” icon in the lower left corner of your Zoom screen.
 Tap on the upward facing caret and choose Snap Camera as your camera.